|San José State University|

 The incremental binding energy of a neutron pair may also be plotted versus the number of proton pairs in the nuclide.
 For the cases considered above this is

-The positive slopes indicate that the force between a neutron and a proton is an attraction.
+The positive slopes indicate that the force between a neutron pair and a proton pair is an attraction.
 The value of the slope is about +1.4 MeV.

-The cases for proton pair numbers 16 through 20 show the same pattern as the previous cases.
+The relationships for proton pair numbers 16 through 20, shown below, show the same pattern as the previous cases.
 The sharp drop comes at 25 neutron pairs.
 In the data for 20 proton pairs there is a slight anomaly.
 The incremental binding energy drops a relatively larger amount and thereafter rises.
 This may be due to a measurement error in the binding energy for the zirconium 99 isotope.

-The above pattern cannot be construed to involve parallel relationships, but they are all downward sloping except for part of the case of PP=2 (helium).
+Although the above patterns cannot be construed to involve parallel relationships, they are all downward sloping except for part of the case of Pp=2 (helium).

 The relationships for these cases are roughly parallel and downward sloping,.
 Again there are anomalies for the case with the highest proton pair numbers.